aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 ### Starting Directory

-If you just finished [Adding Searchable Encryption Configuration](./adding-searchable-encryption-configuration.md), you are all set.
+If you just finished [Adding The Employee Record access patterns](./exercise-3), you are all set.

-If you aren't sure, or want to catch up, jump into the `adding-the-remaining-access-patterns-start` directory for the language of your choice.
+If you aren't sure, or want to catch up, jump into the `exercise-3` directory for the language of your choice.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}